Skip to main content

 Why Energy Efficiency Matters More in North Texas Than Anywhere Else

-Here’s the thing - we swapped out her old system for a variable-speed 22 SEER heat pump with smart controls.
-Same 3,400 sq ft house, same family, same lifestyle.
-But that first summer bill? $165.
-She saved over $255 a month, which adds up to more than $3,000 a year.
+We pulled that old system and put in a variable-speed 22 SEER heat pump with smart controls.
+Same house, same family, same everything.
+Her first summer bill came back at $165.
+That’s $255 a month she’s keeping now.
+Over $3,000 a year.

-🚨 Ready to stop overpaying for comfort?
-Call me at (940) 390-5676 and let’s talk about what a real high-efficiency system can do for your home.
+Want to stop overpaying?
+Call me at (940) 390-5676 and let’s figure out what a real high-efficiency system would do for your home.

 Why Energy Efficiency Matters More in North Texas

-I’ve been working in North Texas for over fifteen years, and our weather is absolutely merciless on HVAC equipment.
-In places like Frisco and Plano, systems run 2,800+ hours just for cooling - imagine your car engine running non-stop for four months straight.
+I’ve been doing HVAC work in North Texas for over fifteen years, and our weather just destroys equipment.
+In Frisco and Plano, your AC runs 2,800+ hours a year for cooling alone.
+Think about that.
+Your car engine running non-stop for four solid months.

-Last July was a perfect example.
-We had twelve straight days over 106°F, and my phone wouldn’t stop ringing.
-Homeowners with $500+ electric bills, and these weren’t massive houses - just normal 2,500 sq ft homes with older systems that couldn’t keep up.
+Last July we had twelve straight days over 106°F. My phone didn’t stop.
+Homeowners calling with $500 electric bills, and these weren’t huge houses.
+Normal 2,500 square foot places with older systems that just couldn’t keep up anymore.

-Here’s where it gets expensive - Oncor’s peak pricing kicks in right when your system works hardest, from 3 to 7 PM on those brutal afternoons.
-I’ve watched customers cut their peak usage by 40% just by upgrading to a smart, high-efficiency system that pre-cools the house.
+And then there’s Oncor’s peak pricing.
+Right when your system works hardest, 3 to 7 PM on those awful afternoons, that’s when electricity costs the most.
+I’ve seen customers cut their peak usage by 40% with a high-efficiency system that pre-cools the house before rates spike.

-Think about this - your HVAC system eats up about 70% of your summer electric bill.
-So when someone says they “can’t afford” to upgrade, I have to ask: can you really afford not to?
+Your HVAC eats about 70% of your summer electric bill.
+So when somebody tells me they “can’t afford” to upgrade, I always think… can you afford not to?

 Understanding HVAC Efficiency Ratings and Standards